Chaldene/pancam/To-Do.md

 ## Prioties

-* Make a list of required packages
-* Reorganise into appropriate python structure.
-* HRC and WAC plots to display only camera commands
 * Add the rest of the HRC and WAC plots
 * Split data into activities so that it is easy to view HK etc.
 * Within HK Decode, stop passing bin around and change functions to only return relevant arrays